-I’ve been writing poetry since I was a teenager in Upstate NY.
+I’ve been writing poetry since I was a teenager in western, upstate New York.
 Predictably, my first poem concerned looking into a pond’s reflection and seeing all my Jewish ancestors.
 Now, some many years later, I hope to layer in some of my own thoughts, feelings, artistry, as I look down the well.

 Though I wasn’t always, for a long time I was a practicing Torah-observant woman, with the emphasis on practicing.
 I was raised on Mordechai Kaplan and Martin Buber, on Yiddish tunes, and the Psalms.
 I grew to love King David’s harp and pen.